microsoft/WhatTheHack/xxx-AzureRouteServer/Student/Challenge-00.md

 In this challenge we'll be setting up all the tools we will need to complete our challenges.

 - Make sure that you have joined the Teams group for this track.
 Please ask your coach about the correct Teams channel to join.
-- Ask your coach about the subscription you are going to use to fulfill the challenges
+- Make sure you have an Azure Subscription.
+In case you don't, possibly ask your coach to create a Resource Group for you.
-- Install the recommended toolset, being one of this:
+- You can use the Azure Portal and Azure Cloud Shell from the portal or use a dedicated window by accesing [https://shell.azure.com](https://shell.azure.com) to accomplish all the tasks.
+In case you needed to install the tools on your Desktop, please do the below (optional).
   - The Powershell way (same tooling for Windows, Linux or Mac):
     - [Powershell core (7.x)](https://docs.microsoft.com/en-us/powershell/scripting/overview)
     - [Azure Powershell modules](https://docs.microsoft.com/en-us/powershell/azure/new-azureps-module-az)